sanjay-bhuva/laravel-vuejs-crud-example/readme.md

 ## Steps to configure the project

-Then run this command: npm run dev
-Next type this command: php artisan serve.
-It will start the server at this URL:
 - Clone the repo.
 - Run this command: **composer update**
 - Now, run this command to install npm dependencies: **npm install**